 Special Equipment: Hand Blender

 1. Warm the canola oil in a 6-quart stockpot over medium heat.

 2. Saute the chopped onion in the canola oil until the onion is translucent.

 3. Add the minced garlic and Mexican oregano and stir around a few minutes to cook.

-4. Add the diced tomatoes, tomato sauce, crushed tomatoes, chicken stock/broth, sugar, chili powder, cumin, salt, cilantro and chipotle pepper.
+4. Add the diced tomatoes, tomato sauce, crushed tomatoes, chicken or vegetable stock/broth, sugar, chili powder, cumin, salt, cilantro and chipotle pepper.
 Simmer for about an hour over low heat, stirring often.

 5. Remove the pot from the heat.
 Use a hand blender to blend the sauce to a smoother consistency.